The Best Home Security Systems for Pet Owners in 2025

 View Packages Links to VivintProduct Specs

-Equipment costs Starting at $449 Monitoring options Professional Monthly monitoring costs Starting from $30 per month Contract lengths Starting at 42 months Installation options Professional Smart platform integration Alexa and Google Home Vivint is a lot like ADT, since it requires professional monitoring and installation.
+Equipment costs Starting at $599 Monitoring options Professional Monthly monitoring costs Starting from $30 per month Contract lengths Starting at 42 months Installation options Professional Smart platform integration Alexa and Google Home Vivint is a lot like ADT, since it requires professional monitoring and installation.
 We found it to be a better option for pet owners who want to use smart home features to keep their pets safe and comfortable.
-That’s thanks largely to Vivint’s strong smart home talents.
+That’s thanks largely to Vivint’s strong smart home capabilities.
 It’s arguably the best smart home security system if we’re strictly talking about features.

+Our Vivint Base Hub was a touch screen that could control our entire system and all of our smart home devices.
 For example, when we got Vivint installed, we asked the technician to set it so that the Vivint smart thermostat sets the temperature between 75 and 80 degrees as soon as we leave the house.
 This automated rule kept Max warm and toasty last winter.

 What We Like